jakenorbie12/important_tag_NLP/README.md

 # Important Tag Natural Language Processor

 ## Purpose
 This contains various files pertaining to the generation of a lightGBM model designed to classify words by tags and also use the current model to predict data.
-Some are in Jupyter Notebook format, while others are in truncated .py file formats.
+The couple of files have names that are self-expanatory of their functions, but I will more thoroughly describe their use later in this readme.

 ## Project Description